Chapter 3:

 Disarmed.

-Disintegrated with clean cuts that showed no blood—only surrender.
+Disintegrated with clean cuts that showed no blood, only surrender.

-Knight 2 (with a trembling voice)
+Knight 2 (with choked voice) –

 And not by numbers… by someone who’s no longer here.”

-Princess (stepping down, looking at the remains)
+Elenara (descending, looking at the remains) –

 “Where are the footprints?

-Where are the signs of struggle?
+Where are the signs of battle?”

-“The heat from the fissure… still pulses.
+“The heat from the crack… still vibrates.

 This happened minutes ago… not hours.”